Introduction to machinery safety

 Preventing access to dangerous parts

-Think about how you can make a machine safe.
-The measures you use to prevent access to dangerous parts should be in the following order.
-In some cases it may be necessary to use a combination of these measures:
+Think about how you can make a machine safe, it may be necessary to use a combination of measures.

-• Where guards cannot give full protection, use jigs, holders, push sticks etc if it is practical to do so
+1. Where guards cannot give full protection, use jigs, holders or push sticks if it is practical to do so.

-• Control any remaining risk by providing the operator with the necessary information, instruction, training, supervision and appropriate safety equipment
+2. Control any remaining risk by providing the operator with the necessary information, instruction, training, supervision and appropriate safety equipment.

 Other control measures